JamesMatchett/Pip-Pip-Cheerio/README.md

 ## Neat little pip workaround for install rights limited systems, just replace pyodbc with whatever packages you want as long as it's after pip install --upgrade pip

-## Follow the pattern of "pip install --upgrade *YOUR PACKAGE NAME*
+## Follow the pattern of "pip install --upgrade *YOUR PACKAGE NAME*"
 ### using pip install --upgrade pip seems to mitigate access restricitons on some systems allowing for susbsequent packages to be installed
 ## It may throw an error but has worked for me in the past even after throwing an error.